Seared Pork Chops with Sauteed Apples

 Seasonally crisp apples are sauteed with apple cider vinegar, lemon juice, and mustard seeds until caramelized and then spooned over seared pork chops.
-With a light arugula salad on the side, this meal will bring smiles to everyone and fill your home with the warm spices of fall!
+With a light arugula salad on the side, this meal, which we last featured in 2018, will bring smiles to everyone and fill your home with the warm spices of fall!

 - Pork chops, boneless or bone-in - 4